5 Proven Reasons Why Gratitude Improves Your Health

 - Grateful people (including people grateful to God) have between 9-13 percent lower levels of Hemoglobin A1c, a key marker of glucose control that plays a significant role in the diagnosis of diabetes.

 Gratitude Improves Interpersonal Relationships

 Partners demonstrating gratitude increase relationship satisfaction and happiness.
 Socially, those who practice gratitude are generally more pleasant toward others.
 Specifically, a 2012 study by the University of Kentucky saw participants who ranked higher on gratitude scales were less likely to retaliate against others, even when given negative feedback.
 In addition, they experienced more sensitivity and empathy.

 If you’re still not convinced, another study found positive effects on gratitude and social desirability.
 Gratitude helps strengthen social bonds and friendship maintenance.
 Overall, grateful people make friends through social support and empathy.

 Gratitude Improves Mental Health

 Gratitude helps to overcome trauma by reducing toxic thoughts.
 In addition, regular gratitude practice leads to improved self-esteem.
 According to the UC Davis Health Medical Center, some other mental health benefits of gratitude:

-- Two gratitude activities (counting blessings and gratitude letter writing) reduced the risk of depression in at-risk patients by 41 percent over a six month period.
+- Two gratitude activities (counting blessings and gratitude letter writing) reduced the risk of depression in at-risk patients by 41 percent over six months.